zonca/zonca.dev/posts/2023-02-06-nfs-server-kubernetes-jetstream.md

 # Troubleshooting

 * Consider that if you reboot or re-create the NFS server, the user pods need to be restarted, otherwise the NFS volume hangs.
+* If you get the error `bad option; for several filesystems (e.g. nfs, cifs) you might need a /sbin/mount.<type> helper program.`, it means you do not have a NFS client on the host.
+Make sure you install the right package, for Ubuntu/Debian it is `nfs-common`.
+This should be taken care of by Kubespray if using my deployment tutorial.